florianbehrens/DeCoF2/README.md

 Objects are organized in a hierarchic tree structure.
 Each object has a name and exactly one parent object except the 'root' object.

-Only *node* objects can hold child objects. *Parameters* have a value of a given, fixed value type. *Events* are objects without value but can be used to signal some event.
+Only *node* objects can hold child objects. *Parameters* are associated a value of a given, fixed value type. *Events* are objects without value but can be used to signal some event.

-Parameters can hold values of the following builtin value types:
+Parameters values can be of one of the following builtin value types:

 * boolean
 * integer